robertbaker13/phase-0-handbook/pairing_in_phase_0.md

 While pairing in Phase 0, **you cannot communicate too much**.
 For realz.

+## Respectful Communication
-<small>I hope it goes without saying (but I will say it anyway) that this does not apply to inappropriate topics.
+I hope it goes without saying (but I will say it anyway) that pairing or any other communication during DBC should not involve inappropriate topics.
 DBC is a respectful place filled with people of diverse backgrounds.
 In particular, comments of a sexual nature or related to sex, gender, sexual orientation, race, disability, and class should never be made and will not be tolerated.
-Please email your instructor if you feel another student violated this policy.</small>
+Please email your instructor if you feel another student violated this policy.